muathali/notes/docs/architecture/avro.md

 ## Why Avro

-Avro seems to be the preferred format when working with Kafka for a number of reasons:
+Avro is the preferred format when working with Kafka for a number of reasons:

 1. Avro is very compact compared to text based formats like CSV and JSON
 2. Fast Serialization